 We have had a number of people who have had to go through the Statutory Declaration exercise on a number of occasions in relation to the same case.

 When you make a Statutory Declaration, the limitation period (in road traffic offences is normally 6 months) disappears.
 Therefore the Prosecution are allowed to instigate fresh motoring offence proceedings even though it is more than 6 months from the original offence.

-If you need help making a Statutory Declaration or you are worried about the proceedings to which the Statutory Declaration relates, then please contact us or call in for an urgent advice call on 01626 359800
+If you need help making a Statutory Declaration or you are worried about the proceedings to which the Statutory Declaration relates, then please contact us or call in for urgent advice.

 If you need advice about your alleged motoring offence please click here to ASK US A FREE QUESTION and find out how we can help you.